aragon/taiko-contracts/TEST_TREE.md

 │   ├── When calling hasApproved passed
-│   │   └── It hasApproved should return false until approved │   ├── When calling canExecute and execute with modified data passed │   │   └── It execute should revert, always
-│   └── When calling canExecute and execute passed
+│   │   └── It hasApproved should return false until approved │   ├── When calling canExecute and execute with modified data passed │   │   ├── It execute should revert with modified metadata │   │   ├── It execute should revert with modified actions │   │   └── It execute should work with matching data │   ├── When calling canExecute and execute passed
-│       ├── It canExecute should return true, always
+│   │   ├── It canExecute should return true, always
-│       ├── It execute should work, always
-│       ├── It execute should emit an event, always
-│       ├── It execute recreates the proposal on the destination plugin │       ├── It The parameters of the recreated proposal match the hash of the executed one │       └── It A ProposalCreated event is emitted on the destination plugin ├── Given The proposal is already executed
+│   │   ├── It execute should work, when called by anyone with the actions │   │   ├── It execute should emit an event, when called by anyone with the actions │   │   ├── It execute recreates the proposal on the destination plugin │   │   ├── It The parameters of the recreated proposal match the hash of the executed one │   │   ├── It A ProposalCreated event is emitted on the destination plugin │   │   └── It Execution is immediate on the destination plugin │   └── Given TaikoL1 is incompatible
+│       └── It executes successfully, regardless
+├── Given The proposal is already executed
 │   ├── When calling getProposal executed
 │   │   └── It should return the right values